 In this event, you may need to make compromises to reconcile any major differences, or perhaps even consider taking more time to enhance the value of the business before selling.

-ExitAdviser hopes that you have appreciated this opportunity for reflection, before you go on to plough your new furrow!
+ExitAdviser (this website) hopes that you have appreciated this opportunity for reflection, before you go on to plough your new furrow!